-Catholic bishops’ group backing Waqf Bill risks ‘legitimising state intrusion’: Community members
+Catholics warn bishops that backing Waqf Bill risks ‘legitimising state intrusion’

 The Waqf Amendment Bill, which was cleared by Parliament on Friday and given presidential assent a day later, sought to curb the authority of waqf boards and allow greater government control over them.

-Before the bill was passed, Union Parliamentary Affairs Minister Kiren Rijiju had highlighted the letter written by the Catholic Bishops’ Conference of India, among other Christian organisations, to allude that the contentious legislation enjoyed widespread support.
+Before the bill was passed, Union Parliamentary Affairs Minister Kiren Rijiju had highlighted the letter written by the Catholic Bishops’ Conference of India, among other Christian organisations, to suggest that the contentious legislation enjoyed widespread support.
 Rijiju is also the Union minority affairs minister.

 In an open letter on Tuesday, members of the Christian community said that the intervention made by the Catholic Bishops Conference had raised several “serious issues that merit careful reconsideration”.